-The pound has now fallen nearly 20% against the US dollar since April 2015, the last time the FTSE reached a new high.
+The pound has now fallen nearly 20% against the US dollar since April 2015, the last time the UK markets reached a new high.
 Despite higher overseas earnings, the index is still at a similar level, in our view reflecting the lack of organic growth potential to push valuations higher.
 The US markets, led by the financial sector, offered some of the best returns to UK investors in 2016, further enhanced by US dollar strength.
 Gains in Europe were more limited due to problems in the banking sector, particularly in Italy.
 Asia underperformed due to concerns over growth prospects in China and rising protectionism which could undermine trade links.
 Global trade growth fell to 0.8%, the slowest since the financial crisis.
 Japan moved into negative interest rate territory, presenting a cost to savers.
 Investors have questioned the safe haven nature of the bond market in the belief that yields will normalise following a period of low rates.
 This was exacerbated after Trump’s success in the US election as investors anticipated an increase in fiscal spending.
 Higher inflation from commodities has also played a role.

 Diversification in overseas markets has been a positive strategy in 2016 due to weakness in the pound.
 Against the backdrop of limited global growth and higher structural debt, market participants have been more sensitive to political and economic risks, resulting in more extreme movements in currencies.
 Gold has performed as we expected as a true alternative investment.